kinjouj/chrome-extension-study/README.md

 ##test12

-chrome.storage
+chrome.storage (Chromium is not supported)

 ##test13

 chrome.extension.connect and Port.onMessage

-※Chromium is not supported

 ##extra